stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 us to direct users to the parts of our applications that we want them to focus on.

 Making something too big can actually be the same as making some too small, when it expands from our view it is no longer visible.
-This can be used to interesting effect to create a texture that blends into the background.
+This can be used to create an interesting effect where we make a texture that blends into the background.

 Size is also very important when it comes to actionable items in your deigns.
 Make sure you have enough room for your users to click on a link or a button.